INRIA/scikit-learn-mooc/slides/overfit.md

 We can look at those error while varying model complexity.

-If we start with a very simple model
+If we start with a very simple model, the training error is similar to the testing error: the model does not have enough capacity to capture noise.

 ---